 Can Traditional RCTs Be Pragmatic?

-Many individually randomized trials are optimized for their explanatory power.
-That is, they are designed to detect differences in the effect of an intervention on particular physiological parameters.
+Many traditional randomized trials are optimized for their explanatory power.
+That is, they are designed to detect differences in the effect of an intervention on particular prespecified parameters.
 The populations enrolled in such trials are typically highly selected in order to exclude conditions that could affect the study endpoints and obscure measurements of treatment differences.
 As noted in the previous section, while RCTs often have a high degree of internal validity, they may be less generalizable to unselected patient populations where many individuals will have the kinds of comorbid conditions that often result in being excluded from participation in RCTs.
 For example: it is relatively common for patients with cardiovascular conditions to also suffer from chronic kidney disease, but the latter condition often constitutes an exclusion criterion for many cardiovascular RCTs.

 Large Simple Trials

 Because “’traditional” RCTs may lack generalizability, are designed to maximize explanatory power, and often require extensive and expensive infrastructure to ensure compliance with complex study protocols, they generally do not conform to the “pragmatic” paradigm.
 However, although the “pragmatic” terminology is relatively recent, the basic ideas have been implemented for some time in community- and school-based studies and also under the rubric of the “large simple trial” (LST).
 LSTs typically incorporate extremely simplified protocols that focus on collecting only data that are immediately relevant to the prespecified endpoints; they also typically feature relatively non-restrictive eligibility criteria.